 6. Integrating Media

 If you’re not already doing it, you need to find a way to integrate and automate your social media accounts.
 One of the biggest social media mistakes that you can make in your inbound marketing strategy is to be inconsistent about posting, often by posting too much at once and then leaving the page untouched for days or weeks.
-Using content management systems such as HootSuite or Sprout Social will save time and ensure that your posts are published in a consistent manner.
+Using content management systems such as HootSuite or Sprout Social will save time and ensure that your posts are published consistently.

 7. Getting Social

 In conjunction with the above point, don’t let automated posts completely uproot your presence on social media.
 Being personally available to answer questions or comments is one of the most powerful ways to build engagement among your potential clients.
-Just as you would respond to emails in a timely manner, respond to as many social media comments as you can.
+Just as you would respond to emails promptly, respond to as many social media comments as you can.

 8. Trying New Things